Educational app for children Babaoo

 How to become a neuropsychologist

-To become a neuropsychologist, a rigorous training course is required: obtaining a bachelor’s degree in psychology, followed by a master’s degree in neuropsychology, which can be completed by a doctorate.
+In France, to become a neuropsychologist, a rigorous training course is required: obtaining a bachelor’s degree in psychology, followed by a master’s degree in neuropsychology, which can be completed by a doctorate.

 During these studies, the future neuropsychologist acquires in-depth knowledge of neurosciences, medical imaging, cognitive and clinical psychology, as well as assessment and cognitive rehabilitation techniques.
 Training includes practical internships where students apply their skills under the supervision of experienced professionals.